mluizvitor/es-theme-elementerial/README.md

 <br>

-# About Auto Colection Logos
+# About Auto Collection Logos

 Elementerial now show logo for some auto/custom collections.